Handbook

 Dear Blue Jay Family,

-As the principal of Oliver Elementary School- Home of the Blue Jays, it is my immense pleasure to welcome everyone back to the 2024-2025 school year.
-We are so excited to embark on this school year and the “greater works” we have in store.
-The “greater works” will take all of us working together.
+As the principal of Oliver Elementary School- Home of the Blue Jays, it is my immense pleasure to welcome everyone back to the 2025-2026 school year.
+We are super excited to start this new school year with the theme “Be Exceptional: Level Up”.
+“Be Exceptional: Level Up” will take all of us working together.
 As you are the first and most important educator in your child’s life, we would like to thank you for entrusting us and the opportunity to partner with you on this important aspect of your child’s journey.
 Working together makes a difference in the lives of our children.
-Through our extraordinary learning community of teachers, staff, students, families, and community stakeholders, we pledge to make “excellence” happen every day.
+Through our extraordinary learning community of teachers, staff, students, families, and community stakeholders, we commit to achieving “excellence” every day.

 Again, we look forward to an exciting and successful school year and working together in partnership with you.